DynamicDyno/dynamicdyno.github.io/_posts/2014-8-6-new-site-move-to-jekyll.md

 ---
 layout: post
 title: New site & move to Jekyll
+description: Migrating my website and blog to Jekyll and GitHub Pages
 ---

 Well, that was a long hiatus.
 Much longer than I'd like to admit or count.
 I almost let this domain expire a year ago.
 I decided I didn't want to put my old site back up, so the domain sat in limbo for awhile.
 Eight months ago I decided to make a new site, and got about as far as making a header.
 Meanwhile, [kevinsweet.com]({{site.baseurl}}/) was returning a 404.
 Yesterday I decided to finally get something up and running, and I'm pretty satisfied with the setup I worked together.